 - possible formats for the distance learning program (presentation, interview, demonstration, activity, Q&A, etc)

 - possible dates and times for the distance learning program

 NOTE: It is your responsibility to help prepare the dHL Expert for the video conference.

 Ways to Engage Students

-This may be understood, but the more the dHL Expert engage your students the better.
-Here are some suggestions you can discuss with your dHL Expert to make the virtual visit as interactive as possible.
+This may be understood, but the more the dHL Expert engages your students the better.
+Here are some suggestions you can discuss with the dHL Expert to make the virtual visit as interactive as possible.
 See Ways to Engage Students

 dHL Expert Introductions